andyweiss1982/variables/var/declare.md

 ## `var`

 * Kind of old school, but not dead yet
-* Doesn't care how often you call it
+* Doesn't care how often you declare it

 ```
 var rhyme = 1